karayabin/universe-snapshot/universe/Ling/DocTools/doc/api/Ling/DocTools/DocBuilder/Git/PhpPlanet/LingGitPhpPlanetDocBuilder/prepare.md

          and docTool was having problem with generating the doc from PHPExcel because it required some autoloader files, and so I decided to just skip the documentation of PHPExcel (as it's not my tool anyway, and it probably has its proper documentation).
 - ?markdownTranslator: object.
-Instance of a @class(DocTools\Translator\MarkdownTranslatorInterface).
+Instance of a [DocTools\Translator\MarkdownTranslatorInterface](https://github.com/lingtalfi/DocTools/blob/master/doc/api/Ling/DocTools/Translator/MarkdownTranslatorInterface.md).
              If set, all generated files will be converted by this translator.
 - ?mode: string = md (html|md).
 Whether to generate md files or html files.
              By default, the md format is used (markdown).